 (3).
 DBVI is a partner with Adult Education, the SWIB, and the larger workforce development system to incorporate and apply the new rules related to the Workforce Innovation and Opportunity Act (WIOA), including drafting a unified state plan adopting new performance measures and further collaboration with the One-Stop system.
 DBVI is a member of the Maine WIOA steering committee, which is guiding the Act’s implementation, and also has participants on multiple related sub-committees.

 In accordance with Section 116(b) of WIOA, as well as the Rehabilitation Services Administration’s TAC 19-01, BRS is updating its internal controls and quality assurance processes to assure the accuracy, validity and reliability of its performance data.
 As part of this effort, BRS is working with its core partners to develop additional data sources that will provide a more complete report of the outcomes achieved by people with disabilities served by DVR and DBVI.
 In addition to Maine Unemployment Insurance wage data, Maine will access State Wage Interchange System (SWIS) data by submitting regularly scheduled data requests.
 BRS has contracted with the National Student Clearinghouse and will access data from that source on a regular basis to document credential attainment, both academic and occupational.
-BRS is also developing a data sharing agreement with Maine’s Department of Education, to assist with documenting adult, secondary and career and technical credentials and measurable skill gains.
-The agreement is expected to be in place within PY 2019.
+BRS was developing a data sharing agreement with Maine’s Department of Education, to assist with documenting adult, secondary and career and technical credentials and measurable skill gains. *Disruptions to staffing and unprecedented demands presented by the COVID 19 pandemic delayed progress in accessing the SWIS and also finalizing a data sharing agreement but remain as part of our plan.*

 BRS is providing ongoing training to all staff so that they have a solid working knowledge of WIOA and how it impacts the work they do.
 Training topics have included: an overview of WIOA partners; common performance measures, career pathways and best practices in serving the needs of employers.
 BRS has an intensive technical assistance agreement in place with WINTAC to assist with this effort and to further their expertise on Common Performance Measures, Internal Controls, Career Pathways, Apprenticeships and Peer Mentoring.